kstenerud/streamux/README.md

 ### Header Fields

 The header fields contain information about what kind of message this is.
-Some fields have variable widths, which are determined for the entirety of the session by the [initiator message](#initiator-message).
+Some fields have variable widths, which are determined for the entirety of the session by the [initiator request](#initiator-request).
 The length and ID fields are placed adjacent to each other, next to the reply and termination bits.
 The unused upper bits must be cleared to `0`.

 | Field       | Bits      |
 | ----------- | --------- |